TOBAR NA GAEDHILGE 1.13

 Screenshot of French sentences with translations

-Figure 12: Search of the German index of the Ulaidh collection for the word Knurren.
-An example is shown from Scairt an Dúthchais, and the German and Gaelic and English and French of the sentence is displayed.
+Figure 12: Search of the German index of the Ulaidh collection for the form Knurren.
+An example is shown from Scairt an Dúthchais, and the German and Gaelic and English and French and Russian of the sentence is displayed.

 Screenshot of German sentences with translations